A field of wildflowers in various colors, including red, yellow, purple, and pink, with a blurry background and a greenish top area.

 However you arrived, I’m grateful you found your way here.

 Death has been a primary initiation in my life.
 I lost my mother at 18, my husband at 28, and my father at 32.
 These losses widened me, softened me, and shaped how I accompany others.
-They taught me how to sit with what cannot be fixed, how to stay close to what is tender and true, and how to trust the kind of healing that unfolds through humility, surrender, and the slow unfolding.
+They taught me how to sit with what cannot be fixed, how to stay close to what is tender and true, and how to trust the kind of healing that unfolds through humility, surrender, and the arc of time.
 This is part of what informs my stewardship of this work.

 My work is in service to the living, the dying, and the dead, shaped by reverence for death and relationship with the unseen.
-I believe we are not broken, we are remembering, and that your medicine is not something you must seek, but something you come home to.

 Animal skull with small blue and yellow flowers placed in its eye socket, resting on moss-covered ground.